Takeaways from the third Republican presidential debate – KION546

 On Israel, Ramaswamy said he would encourage Israeli Prime Minister Benjamin Netanyahu to “smoke those terrorists on his southern border” while the presidential candidate would be “smoking the terrorists on our southern border.”
 Ramaswamy, who has sought to distinguish himself as an America First candidate in a field of “neocons,” then took a dig at Haley for her foreign policy.
 DeSantis, who has battled speculation over his boots, got caught in the crossfire.

-“Do you want a leader of a different generation who’s going to put this country first, or do you want Dick Cheney in three-inch heels?”
+“Do you want a leader of a different generation who’s going to put this country first, or do you want Dick Cheney in 3-inch heels?”
 Ramaswamy said.
 “We’ve got two of them.”

 The-CNN-Wire